tekioplugins/tekio_forms/documentation/checkbox_form_builder.md

-# Text Field Builder!
+# Checkbox Field Builder!

-This is the text field form widget, its responsible to create the text field of the form.
+This is the checkbox field form widget, its responsible to create the checkbox field of the form.

 ## Fields